 This webpage is an interface to create and/or verify timestamp proofs using the OpenTimestamps protocol and its free public Bitcoin calendar servers.
-[If in a hurry, skip the following introduction at your own risk and go straight away to timestamping.]
+[If in a hurry, skip this introduction and go straight away to timestamping.]

 A timestamp demonstrates that a document existed in a specific status prior to a given point in time, providing a document with a certain sure date (e.g. postmark).
 Law requires dates to be certified by public officials and notary services; for digital documents, timestamping is usually based on the digital signature of a Certification Authority (CA).

-Digital data can be securely timestamped though the attestation of its hash value in a blockchain transaction: the hash value 'uniquely' identifies the document (as if it were its digital fingerprint), the transaction extends its native blockchain timestamping to the included hash value, therefore proving its existence at a given point in time.
-As a result, its blockchain attestation proves the existence of the original document itself prior to the timestamp moment.
+Anyway, digital data can be securely timestamped using the attestation of its hash value in a blockchain transaction.
+The hash value 'uniquely' identifies the document (as if it were its digital fingerprint), the transaction extends its native blockchain timestamping to the included hash value, therefore proving its existence at a given point in time.
+As a result, the blockchain attestation of the hash value proves the existence of the original document itself prior to the timestamp moment.

 The timestamping and content of a blockchain transaction are secured by the amount of computational effort performed after its inclusion in a block of the chain.
 Indeed, the more blocks are added to the chain after a given block, the more computationally intensive is tampering with the data of that block; even just trying to alter the timestamp of a transaction becomes technically and economically prohibitive, especially in the Bitcoin case.